ReInHerit/multimedia-chatbot/vqanswering/readme.md

       4. Access your OpenAI key page by visiting https://platform.openai.com/account/api-keys.
       5. Click the "Create new secret key" button on the key page to generate a new key.
       6. Copy the key and paste it in the OPENAI_KEY field of the .env file.
 Don't forget to put it in quotation marks.
-      7. Download pytorch_model.bin and config.json from https://huggingface.co/Faisalrahi/pytorch_model.bin/tree/main and place it in the question_classifier/models/vqa_bert folder.
   3. ___Google Analytics key___
      1. Go to https://analytics.google.com/analytics/web/ and click on the "Get Started for Free" button.
      2. Sign in with your Google account.